Brain Games for Seniors: How to Help Residents Improve Memory

 - Painting & coloring

 These mental diversions can range from easy to extremely challenging.
-This range of difficulty ensures that everyone can find something that is fun rather than simply frustrating.
+This range of difficulty ensures that every older adult living in your senior care facility can find something that is fun rather than simply frustrating.

-An important part of brain games is that they encourage progression.
+An important part of senior brain games is that they encourage progression.
 A resident may start at a beginner level and increase difficulty as they go.
-Just like a weight lifter increases weight as strength improves, an increasing level of difficulty keeps residents engaged and challenged.
+Just like a weight lifter increases weight as strength improves, an increasing level of difficulty keeps residents engaged and challenged while honing their cognitive skills.

 With group activities being restricted, communities and residents alike have been forced to find new ways to challenge residents’ brains and satisfy the need for connected engagement.
 Many have discovered that digital brain games are the solution, helping combat isolation, depression, and loneliness.